NB. Dette indhold er kun tilgængeligt på engelsk

 Group 4: The Sciences

-Group 4 subjects contain Physics, Chemistry, and Biology.
+Group 4 subjects contain Physics, Chemistry, Biology, and Environmental Systems & Societies.
 All subjects are described below.

 Physics